Calling Test

 God Does Not Make Mistakes

-He did not accidentally give you the wrong personality.
-He did not mistakenly wire you for something that does not exist.
-He did not create you without a purpose and then hope you would figure one out.
+He didn't accidentally give you the wrong personality.
+He didn't mistakenly wire you for something that doesn't exist.
+He didn't create you without a purpose and then hope you'd figure one out.

 What to Do with How You Are Made